 The sun has already set, and you’re on your way home.
-But soon as you enter, you realise the lights are not working.
+But as soon as you enter, you realise the lights are not working.

-But it would be best to prevent such explosions to avoid inconvenient and often dangerous situations.
+However, it would be best to prevent such explosions to avoid inconvenient and often dangerous situations.
 So, why does a light bulb explode?
 In today’s guide, we’ll explore the causes of exploding light bulbs and how to prevent them.

 Do Light Bulbs Explode?